The Power of Food for Cancer Prevention & Survival

 - Maintaining a Healthy Weight

-Classes are normally offered in 4 and 5 week series, meeting once a week, though they are flexible and can be adjusted to meet each venue’s needs, even down to a onetime 1-2 hour class.
+Classes are normally offered in a 4 class series, meeting once a week, though they are flexible and can be adjusted to meet each venue’s needs, even down to a onetime 1-2 hour class.

 Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through Physicians Committee for Responsible Medicine as a Food for Life instructor.